zzigo/zztt/src/content/research/m5live.md

 ---
 title: m5live
-description: is a web-based environment that reimagines Max Mathews' influential MUSIC V software for modern use
+summary: is a web-based environment that reimagines Max Mathews' influential MUSIC V software for modern use
 pubDate: 2022
 paperURL:
 codeURL: